mozilla/CCADB-Tools/API_AddUpdateIntermediateCert/README.md

                                              # use [""] if not yet issuing;
                                              # when value is [] the field is reset to empty;
                                              # field has 20,000 characters limit
-}
+    String CABForumCertificatePolicyIdentifier;   # can be null or value or one of the values available in the CCADB String DVACMEEndpoints;                       # can be null or a link
+    String OVACMEEndpoints;                       # can be null or a link String EVACMEEndpoints;                       # can be null or a link String IVACMEEndpoints;                       # can be null or a link String OtherDVAutomatedSolutionDescription;   # can be null or a link String OtherOVAutomatedSolutionDescription;   # can be null or a link String OtherEVAutomatedSolutionDescription;   # can be null or a link String OtherIVAutomatedSolutionDescription;   # can be null or a link }
  Class AuditorInformation {
     String Auditor;                          # can be null or the name of an Auditor in the CCADB list of all auditors